cloudmesh/cloudmesh-flow/README.md

 ![http://127.0.0.1:8080/flow/](images/flow-visualize-home.png){#fig:flow-visualize-home}

 By
 selecting a workflow you can view a visualization of the workflow.
+The visualization of the workflow is getting updated every three seconds.

 ![http://127.0.0.1:8080/flow/{workflow}](images/flow-visualize-workflow.png){#fig:flow-visualize-workflow}